 Spiritual technologies are the processes that help people unplug from the Matrix.
 They are keys that unlock our potential.

-They may be ancient processes, but they stand up to the science test of modern science.
+These are ancient processes that can be investigated and proven to be effective through scientific testing.
 These methods are repeatable and measurable.
 We use the analogy of baking a cake to describe how they work.
 If you want to make a cake, it’s best to follow a recipe.
 If you follow the recipe and put the ingredients together as suggested, you’ll get a delicious treat.

 There are several ways to group these tools.
 Here’s one way to do it:

 - The first group of methods we recommend is critical thinking tools.
-These tools include Logical and Rational Thinking Skills and its companion tools, 10 Common Logical Fallacies, and Spiritual Axioms.
+These tools include Logical and Rational Thinking Skills, 10 Common Logical Fallacies, and Spiritual Axioms.
 These tools help us make better decisions.
-Along with the analytical tools, we also include “Inner work” methods, The Enneagram Personality Profile, and Comparative Analysis.
-So, together these help us think more rationally and address the programming of the mind and mechanisms of Ego, personality, and instincts.
+This group also includes “Inner work” methods like, The Enneagram Personality Profile, and Comparative Analysis.
+So, together, these tools help us think more rationally and repair the negative the programming of the mind.

 - The next progression is meditation.
 Seated meditation is the core technology of spiritual practice.
 This group has techniques ranging from a basic Two-Step Beginning Mediation through Mindfulness Meditation, Japa Meditation, and advanced techniques like the Siddhis of Patanjali.
-Moving meditation helps us strengthen the mind-body connection.
+Moving meditation includes techniques to strengthen the mind-body connection.
 It also includes energy collection methods and grounding techniques like Forest Bathing, the Tree Grounding Exercise, Qigong, and Tai Chi.

-- Last are healing modalities, such as Reiki and Shiatsu.
+- The last group contains all healing techniques such as Pejut, Reiki and Shiatsu.